MeanderingNinja/LitterLog-DataPipeline/README.md

     # inside bash
     kts-migrate
     ```
-# Building the Project from Source
+# Building the Project from Source (Written on 20221108, tested to work in my existing virtual env dir)
 Before building, make sure:
 - The metabase service is already set.
 The metabase unit file at `/etc/systemd/system/metabase.service` and the service env var file at `/etc/default/metabase` defines its setup.
 - The postgres database is set up with the target role, db, and pw.